Associate Director for Public Services

 communities.
 Ms. Shucha also selects material for the library collection

 in several topic areas and serves as the Law Library's Federal Depository Library Program coordinator.
-As an Assistant Director, she also oversees Law Library operations, personnel, technology, and facilities.
+As an Associate Director, she also oversees Law Library operations, personnel, technology, and facilities.

 Ms. Shucha has presented and published extensively on library and law-related technologies, including contributing several chapters to the seminal legal research treatise, Fundamentals of Legal Research and several articles to the Law Library Journal.
 She is also the creator and author of the UW Law Library blog, WisBlawg, which provides legal research news and advice with an emphasis on Wisconsin.

-In addition to her role in the library, Ms. Shucha is also a part-time J.D. candidate at the UW Law School.
-She received both a M.L.I.S. and M.A. in History from UW-Milwaukee, as well as a B.A. in History from UW-Eau Claire.
+Ms. Shucha received a J.D. from the UW Law School, both a M.L.I.S. and M.A. in History from UW-Milwaukee, as well as a B.A. in History from UW-Eau Claire.
 Her research interests focus on the history of prostitution and public policy in Wisconsin.
 Her work on the topic has been published in the Wisconsin Magazine of History and reprinted in Women's Wisconsin: From Native Matriarchies to the New Millennium.
-She hopes to continue her research on the subject.
+She is continuing her research on the subject.

 Ms. Shucha is an active member of the American Association of Law Libraries where she served as chair of the Computing Services Special Interest Section and co-chair of the Publishing Initiatives Caucus.
 She is also a past president of the Law Librarians Association of Wisconsin.

 When she's not at work or school, Bonnie is mom to a busy 13 year old son and 10 year old daughter.
-Her husband is a PhD student at UW Madison in education.
+Her husband is a lecturer at UW Richland and is pursuing a PhD in education from UW Madison.
 She enjoys reading classic and fantasy novels, playing with her two miniature dachshunds, and relaxing at the cabin with her family.